 leaves a template, script, or doc that’s easy to copy | strong Teachability |

-- Pain-point mapping - sit with on-call, read incident reviews, notice recurring toil
+- Pain-point mapping: Sit with on-call, read incident reviews, spot recurring toil

-- Glue-work synthesis - connect patterns observed across teams and turn them into shared libraries or services
+- Glue-work synthesis: Connect patterns across teams into shared libraries or services

 Below are some concrete examples of leveraged work:

-- Feature-flag platform - internal service + SDKs for fast, reversible releases
+- Feature-flag platform: Internal service and SDKs for fast, reversible releases

-Leveraged work is how Staff & Principal engineers multiply impact as it’s durable, scales beyond the individual, and spreads by design.
+Leveraged work is how Staff and Principal engineers multiply impact as it’s durable, scales beyond the individual, and spreads by design.